fvmassoli/CarND-Vehicle-Detection-and-Tracking-P5/writeup.md

 #### 1-2.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?
 #### Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-In order to look into the portion of the image where a car is expexted to be I didn't consider the top 400 pixels and left 300 pixels of the image.
+In order to look into the portion of the image where a car is expected to be I didn't consider the top 400 pixels and left 300 pixels of the image.
 That trick also makes the algorithm faster since it deals with fewer windows.

 Once I had the image ROI I considered all the possible 64x64 windows with 32x32 stride.